Exclusive Interview: Beth Davies - Tesla's Former Director Of Learning & Development

 "Lifelong learning is the means to an essential goal: lifelong employability.
 The day any of us stop learning is the day we fall behind."

 Q: With the latest Coronavirus outbreak, more than ever people are working from home.
-Do you think this will become more normal in the future, and does it increase productivity in your opinion?
+Do you think this will become more normal in the future & does it increase productivity in your opinion?

-"Many jobs are being performed from home that prior to COVID-19 we thought had to be performed in an office.
-This is exciting as it expands possibilities both for individuals and companies.
+"Many jobs are being performed from home that before COVID-19 we thought had to be performed in an office.
+This is exciting as it expands possibilities both for individuals and companies."

 "Many people aren’t in this situation.
 If we build jobs based on the premise that they’ll be done from home, we’ll exclude a lot of people from these opportunities.
 In an era where we're talking about the importance of diversity and inclusion, this would set us back."